 Space terraces at intervals across the slope to achieve the intended purpose.
 The maximum spacing of terraces for erosion control is that necessary to achieve the soil loss tolerance (T) or other soil loss criteria that is documented in the Field Office Technical Guide.
 Maximum spacing for erosion control based on soil loss tolerance may be increased by as much as 10 percent to provide better location and alignment to accommodate farm machinery or to reach a satisfactory outlet.

-The methods to determine terrace spacing include the current NRCS accepted erosion prediction technology, the vertical interval equation, or State-developed methods that address unique soil, cropping, or other farming practices that affect terrace spacing.
+The methods to determine terrace spacing include the current NRCS accepted erosion prediction technology, the vertical interval equation, or current spacing table(s) published as an Iowa Amendment to Title 210, National Engineering Handbook, Part 650 – Engineering Field Handbook, Chapter 8, “Terraces” (210-NEH-650-8).
 Refer to the current NRCS accepted erosion prediction technology to determine soil loss.
-The slope length used when checking soil loss for a proposed terrace spacing is the distance from the terrace ridge to the next lower terrace channel measured along the natural flow direction.
+The slope length used when checking soil loss for a proposed terrace spacing is the distance from the terrace ridge to the next lower terrace channel measured along the natural flow direction as shown in Figure 1.

 Include both the terrace system with design slopes and cultural practices such as residue management when determining soil loss.
-Refer to the NRCS National Engineering Handbook (NEH) (Title 210), Part 650, Chapter 8, “Terraces” for use of the vertical interval equation.Capacity
+Refer to the NRCS National Engineering Handbook (NEH) (Title 210), Part 650, Chapter 8, “Terraces” for use of the vertical interval equation.

+Figure 1.
+Spacing Between Terraces

+Capacity

-At a minimum design terraces to have enough capacity to control runoff from a 10-year-frequency, 24-hour storm without overtopping.
+At a minimum, design terraces to have enough capacity to control runoff from a 10-year-frequency, 24-hour storm without overtopping.
 For terrace systems designed to control excess runoff or to function with other structures, choose a larger design storm that is appropriate to the risk associated with the installation.

 For terraces with underground outlets, the capacity to contain the design storm can be a combination of storage and outflow through the underground outlet.
+Regardless of flood routing results, the minimum storage capacity must not fall below 60% of the total runoff plus the estimated sediment accumulation.
 For terraces that store runoff (storage or level terraces), increase the storage capacity by the estimated 10-year sediment accumulation, unless the operation and maintenance plan specifically addresses periodic removal of sediment.

 For terraces with open outlets, base the terrace channel size on the capacity using the densest and longest vegetation.
 Base the capacity of the channel on a bare earth channel for cropped fields, or in the case of a permanently vegetated channel, the appropriate vegetation.
+Channels must also be stable.
+Refer to the Channel Grade section for stability requirements.

 For bare earth channels, use a Manning’s n value of 0.035 or greater to calculate capacity.
-For permanently vegetated channels, refer to NRCS CPS Grassed Waterway (Code 412) for design criteria to determine capacity and NRCS CPS Critical Area Planting (Code 342) for seeding criteria.
+For permanently vegetated channels, refer to Iowa NRCS CPS Grassed Waterway (Code 412) for design criteria to determine capacity and Iowa NRCS CPS Critical Area Planting (Code 342) for seeding criteria.

+Except as noted for Ida and Monona soils in the Level Terrace section of this standard, storage for runoff must be provided over a sufficient length of the terrace to prevent ponding unless an underground outlet is used.

 Terrace cross section